Hussam-alwan/SchoolOnline/LAB_5_ORM_JPA.md

 ### 1. JPA Entities

-Entities are Java classes that represent tables in the database.
-They use annotations to define the mapping:
+Entities are Java classes that represent tables in the database:

 ```java
 @Entity